 The Spire STL Pipeline will interconnect with the existing Rockies Express Pipeline in Scott County, Illinois.
 The planned route includes 65 miles of steel underground pipeline running through Scott, Greene and Jersey counties in Illinois and St. Charles and St. Louis counties in Missouri.

-If approved we will construct 59 miles of new build underground pipeline in Illinois and build six miles of underground pipeline in Missouri, referred to as the North County Extension.
+We will construct 59 miles of new build underground pipeline in Illinois and build six miles of underground pipeline in Missouri, referred to as the North County Extension.
 Spire STL Pipeline will further improve reliability and better serve customers and communities across Illinois and Missouri.

 Everyone benefits from energy infrastructure